-For information regarding their collections, please visit their Home Page and their resources page, from which it is possible to view an index of those mentioned in Calendars of Prisoners, and to peruse a searchable database of wills which are searchable by surname, year of probate and area.
+For information regarding their collections, please visit their resources page, from which it is possible to view an index of those mentioned in Calendars of Prisoners, and to peruse a searchable database of wills which are searchable by surname, year of probate and area.

 Resources accessible from this page also feature access to transcripts and indexes of County Quarter Sessions records and to download A-Z guides of holdings.
 You can also peruse their on-line catalogue.

 Derbyshire Archives is a member of the CARN (County Archive Research Network).
 If you wish to use the Office's computers, you are required to show your Derbyshire Library Card, which you can register for if you do not already have them.
-You have to show ID to register for a card.
+You have to show ID showing your name and address to register for a card.